Diagonal method: Application

 The diagonal method was derived from an analysis of how artists intuitively locate details within a composition, and can be used for such analyses.
 Westhoff discovered that by drawing lines with an angle of 45 degrees from the corners of an image, one can find out which details the artist (deliberately or unconsciously) intended to emphasize.
 Artists and photographers intuitively place areas of interest within a composition.
 The DM can assist in determining which details the artist wishes to emphasize.
-Research by Westhoff has resulted in the finding that important details on paintings and on etchings of Rembrandt, such as eyes, hands or utilities, were placed exactly on the diagonals.
+Research by Westhoff has resulted in the finding that important details in paintings and on etchings of Rembrandt, such as eyes, hands or utilities, were placed exactly on the diagonals.

 It is very difficult to consciously place points of attention precisely on the diagonals during the making of photos or artworks, yet it is possible to do this in post-production using guidelines.
 For instance, the DM can be applied to move the subject of a picture further into a corner.

-The DM can only be applied on images where certain details are supposed to be emphasized or exaggerated, such as a portrait in which a specific body part deserves extra attention by the viewer, or a photograph for advertising a product.
+The DM can only be applied to images where certain details are supposed to be emphasized or exaggerated, such as a portrait in which a specific body part deserves extra attention by the viewer, or a photograph for advertising a product.
 Photographs of landscapes and architecture usually rely on the composition as a whole, or have lines other than the bisections to determine the composition, such as the horizon.
 Only if the picture includes details such as persons, (standalone) trees, or buildings is the DM applicable.